os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/n-thread-barrier.md

 In `n_thread_barrier_test.c` you find a working program testing your implementation.

-The threads are created in `main`.
+- The threads are created in the `main` function.

-Each thread executes the `thread` function.
+- Each thread executes the `thread` function.

-In the `thread` function, instead of printing their identity (0, 1, 2, ..., N-1) directly, the threads uses the provided `trace` function.
+- In the `thread` function, instead of printing their identity (0, 1, 2, ..., N-1) directly, the threads uses the provided `trace` function.

-The `trace` functions prints the thread identity and keeps track of the next valid thread identity in the traced sequence.
+- The `trace` functions prints the thread identity and keeps track of the next valid thread identity in the traced sequence.
 If a thread jumps over the barrier to early, an error is reported and the process is terminated.